-The Public Service Commission of the District of Columbia, formerly the Public Utilities Commission of the District of Columbia, was established by Congress and signed off by President William Howard Taft in 1913 as part of the District government for the purpose of regulating the transportation, electric, gas, and telephone companies serving the city.
+The Public Service Commission of the District of Columbia (DCPSC), originally established as the Public Utilities Commission of the District of Columbia, was created by Congress and signed into law by President William Howard Taft in 1913.
+Since its inception, the DCPSC has served as a regulatory body for transportation, electric, gas, and telephone companies in the District.

 Publications and presentations

-Former DCPSC Executive Director Dr. Phylicia Fauntleroy Bowman also presented on the history of diversity at the Commission and among local utility companies at the D.C.
+- Former DCPSC Executive Director Dr. Phylicia Fauntleroy Bowman presented on the history of diversity at the Commission and among local utility companies at the D.C.
 Historical Society in November 2014.

 History of DCPSC Commissioners

-Since 1913, when the Commission was established, there have been more than 70 Commissioners.
+Since 1913 there have been more than 70 DCPSC Commissioners.
 These individuals were former public servants, lawyers, economists, planners and members of the military, among other occupations.